❓ What is Toon?

 Data Integrity

-Despite its simplified syntax, Toon maintains full data fidelity.
+Despite its more compact syntax, Toon maintains full data fidelity.
 All data types supported by JSON are also supported by Toon, ensuring no information is lost during conversion between formats.

 🔄 Comparison with JSON